ernesto-elsaesser/translater/README.md

 ## Sample Data

 The app provides a sample vocabulary which can loaded at launch instead of the actually persisted data.
-This mechanism is controlled by the flag `_useSampleData` in the file `lib/services/DictionaryService.dart`.
+This mechanism is controlled by the flag `_useSampleData` in the [VocabularyService]https://github.com/ernesto-elsaesser/translater/blob/master/lib/services/VocabularyService.dart#L18